 “My relationship with wellness has improved by a lot since joining the program,” said Ryan,

 “I’ve used art to explore and enhance my wellness by painting, drawing, taking photos, and writing.
 These art practices helped me discover my true self during the lowest points in life and have been a great wellness booster for me.
 I’ve learned that through art, you can channel your inner world experiences onto your very own canvas.”

 Each month, new facilitators and participants are welcomed into the program.
+Wellness Connect is funded by the Government of Canada and United Way Greater Toronto.
 Learn more about Wellness Connect here.